Residue currents associated with weakly holomorphic functions: Coleff-Herrera products of weakly holomorphic functions

-To be able to state the next theorem, we will need to have a definition of multiplication of the current $T$ in \eqref{chpdef} with a weakly holomorphic function.
-If $g \in \Ow(Z)$, we can define multiplication of the current $T$ defined in \eqref{chpdef} with $g$ by
+It is natural in this context to ask how to define a reasonable multiplication of a weakly holomorphic function with a current, something which we will need in the case that the current is a Coleff-Herrera product to be able to state the next theorem.
+If $g \in \Ow(Z)$, and $T$ is the Coleff-Herrera product in \eqref{chpdef}, we define $g T$ by

 where $\pi : Z' \to Z$ is the normalization of $Z$, and $T'$ is the corresponding Coleff-Herrera product of $f' = \pi^* f$.
-This is of course well-defined, but we will see later that it seems hard to define a multiplication of a weakly holomorphic function with a more general current on $Z$.
-If all the functions are c-holomorphic, by a similar argument as that in Proposition~\ref{denequal}, one sees that this definition of multiplication with a c-holomorphic function will give the same current as the one defined in \cite{Den}.
+In the case that both $f$ and $g$ are c-holomorphic, Denkowski gives a definition of multiplication of $g$ and the Coleff-Herrera product of $f$ in \cite{Den}, and by a similar argument as that in Proposition~\ref{denequal}, one sees that our definition coincides with the one in \cite{Den} in that case.
+Note however, that we do not define a multiplication of a weakly holomorphic function with an arbitrary current, and as we will see in Section~\ref{sectmult}, this will not be possible if we require it to satisfy certain natural properties.

-\begin{thm} Let $f = (f_1,\cdots,f_m)$ be weakly holomorphic, such that $(f_1,\dots,f_p)$ defines a complete intersection, and that $(f_1,\dots,f_p,f_i)$ defines a complete intersection for $p+1 \leq i \leq m$.
+\begin{thm} Let $f = (f_1,\dots,f_{q+p})$ be weakly holomorphic, such that $(f_{q+1},\dots,f_{q+p})$ defines a complete intersection, and that $(f_i,f_{q+1},\dots,f_{q+p})$ defines a complete intersection for $1 \leq i \leq q$.
 Then the principal value factors in

-commute with other principal value factors or residue factors, and the residue factors anticommute.
-In addition, if $p+1 \leq k \leq m$, we have
+commute with other principal value factors or residue factors (see Remark~\ref{remmixpvresfactors}), and the residue factors anticommute.
+In addition, if $1 \leq k \leq q$, we have

-and if $1 \leq j \leq p$, then
+and if $q+1 \leq j \leq q+p$, then

 \end{thm}